Exercise 4.2 Manage Files and Folders with Commands

 In this exercise, you learn to copy, move, rename, and delete files and folders with commands.

-TextEdit is in your Dock if you performed Exercise 3.4, “Download Participant Materials for Classroom Use.”
+TextEdit should be in your Dock from when you performed Exercise 3.3, “Download Participant Materials.”
 If it isn’t in your Dock, you can find it in /Applications.

-In the TextEdit menu bar, choose Format > Make Plain Text, or press Command-Shift-T.
+In the TextEdit menu bar, choose Format > Make Plain Text, or press Shift-Command-T.

 Add the following names to the yet Untitled (default) TextEdit document:

 MacBook Air MacBook Pro iMac iMac Pro Mac Pro Mac mini iPhone iPad

 From the TextEdit menu bar, choose File > Save and name the document Comps.

 Open a new document in TextEdit and change the format to Plain Text.